rotki/rotki/docs/usage_guide.rst

   - **Username**: it is just an identifier for your database; a local user.
   - **Password**: :red:`Do not forget this password`.
 It is used to encrypt all your local files.

-For a completely new account it is suggested to add your premium API key and secret using :ref:`set-up-rotki-premium` after logging in with the new account.
+For a completely new account, premium API key and secret can be added either using the prompt provided or using :ref:`set-up-rotki-premium` after logging in with the new account.

 .. image:: images/rotki_create_account.png